Mitroshin/KotlinInAction/README.md

                 |   fun listOf<T>(vararg values: T): List<T> { ... }

-            Insteaf of threee dots after the type in Java, Kotlin uses the "vararg" modifier on the parameter.
+            Instead of three dots after the type in Java, Kotlin uses the "vararg" modifier on the parameter.
-            Kotlin requires you to explicitly unpack the array when you callint the functions and the argument you need to pass are already packed in the array.
+            Kotlin requires you to explicitly unpack the array when you calling the functions and the argument you need to pass are already packed in the array.
 This feature is called using a "spread operator".
-It's as simple as putting the * character befire the corresponding argument.
+It's as simple as putting the * character before the corresponding argument.

             -> example12

         3.4.3 Working with pairs: infix calls and destructuring declarations

-            The word "to" (when you create a map) isn't a build-in construct, but reather a method invocation of a special kind called an "infix call".
-In an infix call, the method name is places immediately between the target object name and the parameter, with no extra separator.
+            The word "to" (when you create a map) isn't a build-in construct, but rather a method invocation of a special kind called an "infix call".
+In an infix call, the method name is placed immediately between the target object name and the parameter, with no extra separator.
-                |   1.to("one)
+                |   1.to("one")
-                |   1 to "one
+                |   1 to "one"
             Infix calls can be used with regular methods and extension functions that have one required parameter.
-The "to" function return an instance of "Pair", which is a Kotlin standart library class that represent a pair of element.
+The "to" function return an instance of "Pair", which is a Kotlin standard library class that represent a pair of element.
 You can assign a pair of elements to two variables directly
                 |   val (number, name) = 1 to "one"
             This feature is called a "destructing declaration".
 You can assign a map entry to two separate variables,